hathibelagal-dev/instantpolyglot/docs/eng/Albanian.md

-Here's a detailed overview of the Albanian language, similar in structure to the Polish text you provided:

 # Albanian

 Albanian (shqip) is an Indo-European language spoken by approximately 7.5 million people, primarily in Albania, Kosovo, and North Macedonia, with significant diaspora communities worldwide.
 It forms its own branch within the Indo-European language family, having no close relatives.
 Albanian has two main dialects: Gheg (spoken in northern Albania and Kosovo) and Tosk (spoken in southern Albania), with the standard language based primarily on Tosk.